-FOR MORE INFORMATION ON BUSINESS PREPAREDNESS AND DISASTER PLANNING VISIT: getagameplan.org/planBusiness.htm ready.gov/planning fema.gov/protect-your-property-or-businessdisaster readyrating.org disastersafety.org/open-for-business see it. suspect it.
+FOR MORE INFORMATION ON BUSINESS PREPAREDNESS AND DISASTER PLANNING VISIT: getagameplan.org/make-a-plan/business-plan/ ready.gov/planning readyrating.org disastersafety.org see it. suspect it.
 REPORT T.

-To download a copy of the small-business disaster preparedness guide From Risk To Resiliency go to gohsep.la.gov/RESOURCES/OVERVIEW/ PUBLICATIONS
+To download a copy of the small-business disaster preparedness guide From Risk To Resiliency go to https://gohsep.la.gov/resources/publications/